 WHAT TO BRING:

-2 liters hydration
+2 liters of hydration

 1 energy drink

-trail food (gelatin, chocolates, etc)
+Trail food (gelatin, chocolates, etc)

-extra clothes (post-run clothes)
+Extra clothes (post-climb clothes)

 WHAT TO WEAR:

-trail shoes (shoes with stronger protective sole)
+Trail shoes (shoes with strong protective sole)

 HOW TO GET THERE: